 Business and marketing professionals prefer streaming because:

 - Scheduling automation allows messages to play on certain days of the week and at specific times of day.
 You can also remove or change them on demand.
-Add a new message from the content control center any time.
+Add a new message from the content control center at any time.

 - Changes are heard immediately.
-You’ll never wonder when topics will be played, or if they were programmed at all.
+You’ll never wonder when topics will be played or if they were programmed at all.

 - Dayparting, meaning “good morning” and “good afternoon” phrases, can be used to surprise and delight callers.

-- Topics are played randomly in the stream, too, (unless otherwise pre-scheduled) which makes audio less predictable and on-hold times seem shorter.
+- Topics are played randomly in the stream, too (unless otherwise pre-scheduled), which makes audio less predictable and on-hold times seem shorter.
 This reduces call abandonment and increases customer engagement.

 - Easily manage content for multiple locations or departments using any browser or device.

 - Easy On Hold streams let you set priority ratings for each topic, so your high-value, time-sensitive messages are delivered with pinpoint accuracy.

 The alternative to streaming is to use an audio file that must be uploaded into the new business phone system.